ChiaraCati/FlooData/README.md

 * (Meta)data meet domain-relevant community standards.

 ## 🌱 Sustainability
-The data sets used to create Floodata, which examines the dangers by flooding catastrophes and related interventions in the Emilia Romagna area, come from a variety of sources.
-The original datasets used for this project are currently being maintained by the appropriate institutions or organisations, but this site was created as the final project for the [Open Access and Digital Ethics](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2020/424645) course of the Master's Degree Course in [Digital Humanities and Digital Knowledge](https://corsi.unibo.it/2cycle/DigitalHumanitiesKnowledge) (a.y.
+The datasets used to create Floodata, which examines the dangers by flooding catastrophes and related interventions in the Emilia Romagna area, come from multiple sources.
+The souce data used for this project is currently being maintained by the originating institutions or organisations.
+This website re-uses this data, and was developed as the final project for the [Open Access and Digital Ethics](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2020/424645) course of the Master's Degree Course in [Digital Humanities and Digital Knowledge](https://corsi.unibo.it/2cycle/DigitalHumanitiesKnowledge) (a.y.
 2021/22) at the [University of Bologna](https://www.unibo.it/it).
-The data sets produced for this project are not actively maintained.
+The datasets produced for this project are not actively maintained.

 ## 🎢 Visualizations
-We started this phase of our project, writing down a list of questions to describe hydrogeological disasters in Emilia Romagna, also considering the data we have collected.
-Then, we analysed our mashed-up data to answer these questions, and used [Highcharts JS](https://www.highcharts.com/) to plot them in graphs and allow users to make full use of the data in our [website](https://chiaracati.github.io/Owater/).
+We started this phase of the project writing down a list of questions to describe hydrogeological disasters in Emilia Romagna, keeping in mind eventual linitations of the data we have collected.
+Then, we have analysed our mashed-up data to answer these questions, and used [Highcharts JS](https://www.highcharts.com/) to plot them in graphs and allow users to make full use of the data in our [website](https://chiaracati.github.io/Owater/).

 ### Questions

-1. What kinds of hydrogeological disaster do we find in Emilia Romagna, and what is their distribution on this territory?
+1. What kinds of hydrogeological disasters do we find in Emilia Romagna, and what is their distribution on this territory?
-    - Map of Emilia Romagna, divided into provinces, with bubbles pointing to disruptions' locations (latitude, longitude and municipality), also their type and amount per type information has been specified in tool tips.<br>
+    - Map of Emilia Romagna, divided into provinces, with bubbles pointing to disruptions' locations (latitude, longitude and municipality), also their type and amount per type information has been specified in tooltips.<br>
     [Code example](https://www.highcharts.com/blog/chartchooser/map-comparison-continuous/ )
-    - Sunburst of total amount of disasters divided by province and then divided by typology<br>
+    - Sunburst of the total amount of disasters divided by province and then divided by typology<br>
     [Code example](https://www.highcharts.com/blog/chartchooser/sunburst-categorical-composition/)

 2. How potentially harmful are these disasters?
 Which areas are most affected?
-    - Choropleth map showing the geographycal distribution of risk areas, with complementary pie charts showing idraulic risk, disruption risk, probability of risk for the families, population, enterprises, buildings and cultural heritage.<br>
+    - Choropleth map showing the geographical distribution of risk areas, with complementary pie charts showing hydraulic risk, disruption risk, probability of risk for the families, population, enterprises, buildings and cultural heritage.<br>
     [Code example](https://www.highcharts.com/blog/tutorials/effectively-visualizing-us-election-results/)

-3. How does the local community react to the water disaster, what is the yearly rate of financings devolved to hydrogeological dissest?
+3. How does the local community react to the water disaster, what is the yearly rate of financings devolved to hydrogeological disruption?
 Are there more preventive or reparatory initiatives?
-What kind of interventions have been made in each province, and what is the amount of financings made available for each one of them?
+What kind of interventions have been performed, and what is the amount of financings for each Province?
-    - Choropleth map showing the distribution of financings over the 9 provinces, with complementary line charts showing the trend of investments mades by each province <br>
+    - Choropleth map showing the distribution of financings over the 9 provinces, with complementary line charts showing the trend of investments made by each Province <br>
     [Code example](https://www.highcharts.com/demo/maps/rich-info )
-    -  Bar chart of total amount of financings for preventive and reparatory interventions divided by province<br>
+    -  Bar chart of the total amount of financings for preventive and reparatory interventions divided by Province<br>
     [Code example]https://www.highcharts.com/blog/chartchooser/bar-categorical-comparison/)
-    -  Sunburst of total amount of financings divided by province and then divided by typology<br>
+    -  Sunburst of the total amount of financings divided by Province and then divided by typology<br>
     [Code example](https://www.highcharts.com/blog/chartchooser/sunburst-categorical-composition/)

 ### Licences